-On behalf of the board (the “Board”) of directors (the “Directors”) of Dynamic Holdings Limited (the “Company”), I present to the shareholders the management statement including, among others, discussion and analysis of the performance and the unaudited interim results of the Company and its subsidiaries (the “Group”) for the six months ended 31 December 2023, which have been reviewed by external auditor of the Company, Deloitte Touche Tohmatsu.
+On behalf of the board (the “Board”) of directors (the “Directors”) of Dynamic Holdings Limited (the “Company”), I hereby present to the shareholders the management statement regarding the unaudited interim results of the Company and its subsidiaries (the “Group”) for the six months ended 31 December 2024, which have been reviewed by external auditor of the Company, Deloitte Touche Tohmatsu.

 Interim Results

-In addition, the Group shared substantial profit of the JV in the period, amounting to HK$12,635,773,000 primarily arisen from the recognition of fair value gain of a piece of land distributed to the Group by the JV as announced by the Company on 20 December 2023.
-Further details are explained below.
+The Group did not record any profit of the JV in the period, compared to a profit of HK$12,635,773,000 in the last period, which arose primarily from the initial recognition of a one-off fair value gain on a piece of land distributed to the Group by the JV.

 Interim Dividend